New hybrid architectures are unlocking the power of data and AI (VB Live)

 To stay on top of AI innovation, it’s time to upgrade to next-gen architecture.
 Join this VB Live event to learn how cutting-edge computer architecture can unlock new AI capabilities, from common use cases to real-world case studies and more.

-“Everybody’s heard a lot about big data over the last decade,” says Alan Lee, corporate vice president and head of advanced research at AMD.
+“Everybody’s heard a lot about big data over the last decade,” says Alan Lee, corporate vice president and head of research and advanced development at AMD.
 “Put differently, what are we going to do with all this data?
 How can we use it for the betterment of mankind, business, individuals, and so on?”

 All that data needs to be handled or manipulated in some way.
 AI is enabling new modelling and simulation methods, and dramatically improving visualization.
 It’s helping unlock new ways to meet the critical needs of enterprise, to connect people and businesses through data sharing and video collaboration when working (or teaching) in-person is not possible.